 On the Advancement side of the CRM, work continued on additional integrations, a vendor platform change for our integrations and the launch of the first communication journey in Marketing Cloud.
 In addition, several new constituent areas were onboarded for Linvio and Marketing Cloud.

 All W&M faculty and staff are required to complete an online IT security awareness training program at some point this upcoming year.
-The training is designed to inform faculty and staff of the measures that they could take to protect themselves and the College from malicious cyber activity.
+The training is designed to inform faculty and staff of the measures that they could take to protect themselves and the university from malicious cyber activity.

 Tax Form/Direct Deposit Access